-A. Appeal by the state.
-When the state appeals an order dismissing a complaint, information or indictment, the district court shall consider releasing the defendant on nominal bail or his own recognizance pending final determination of the appeal.
-When the state appeals an order suppressing or excluding evidence or requiring the return of seized property, the defendant may be released under conditions determined in accordance with Paragraph B of Rule 5-401 NMRA of the Rules of Criminal Procedure.

-B. Motion to review conditions of release.
+- A. Appeal by the state.
+When the state appeals an order dismissing a complaint, information, or indictment, the district court shall consider releasing the defendant on personal recognizance or unsecured appearance bond pending final determination of the appeal.
+When the state appeals an order suppressing or excluding evidence or requiring the return of seized property, the defendant may be released under conditions determined in accordance with Rule 5-401 NMRA. - B. Motion to review conditions of release.
 Upon motion, the district court shall initially set conditions of release pending appeal.
 A motion by either party for modification of the conditions of release shall first be made to the district court and may be decided without the presence of the defendant.
-If the district court has refused release pending appeal or has imposed conditions of release pending appeal which the defendant cannot meet, a motion for modification of the conditions may be made to the court of appeals.
-If the case has not been previously docketed in the Court of Appeals, the docket fee or order granting free process shall accompany the motion.
-The motion may be made at any time and shall be determined promptly by the Court upon such papers, affidavits and portions of the record as the parties shall present.
-Either party may seek review of the decision of the Court of Appeals by filing a petition for writ of certiorari pursuant to Rule 12-502 NMRA.
-Upon the granting of a petition for writ of certiorari by the Supreme Court, the defendant may file a motion in the Supreme Court for modification of conditions of release in accordance with this rule.
-Unless otherwise ordered by the Supreme Court, the granting of the petition shall not stay the proceedings in the Court of Appeals.
+If the district court has refused release pending appeal or has imposed conditions of release pending appeal that the defendant cannot meet, a motion for modification of the conditions may be made to the appropriate appellate court.
+If the case has not been previously docketed in the appellate court, subject to the provisions of Rule 12-304 NMRA, the docket fee shall accompany the motion.
+The motion may be made at any time and shall be determined promptly by the appellate court on the papers, affidavits, and portions of the record presented by the parties.

-C. United States Supreme Court; appeal; certiorari.
-Upon filing an appeal or a petition for certiorari in the United States Supreme Court, the defendant may file a motion for modification of conditions of release with the appellate court whose judgment or decision is sought to be reviewed.

-D. Further appeal by state.
-If the state files a petition for rehearing or for certiorari in the Supreme Court or in the United States Supreme Court and the mandate is stayed in accordance with Rule 12-402 NMRA, the defendant may file a motion for release or modification of conditions of release with the appellate court whose judgment or decision is sought to be reviewed.
+- C. Further review by certiorari.
+A party may seek review of a decision of the Court of Appeals by filing a petition for writ of certiorari under Rule 12-502 NMRA.
+Upon the granting of a petition for certiorari by the Supreme Court, the defendant may file a motion in the Supreme Court for modification of conditions of release in accordance with Paragraph B of this rule. - D. United States Supreme Court.
+Upon filing an appeal or a petition for writ of certiorari in the United States Supreme Court, the defendant may file a motion for modification of conditions of release with the appellate court whose decision is sought to be reviewed. - E. Further appeal by state.
+If the state files a petition for rehearing or for certiorari in the Supreme Court or in the United States Supreme Court, and the mandate is stayed in accordance with Rule 12-402 NMRA, the defendant may file a motion for release or modification of conditions of release with the appellate court whose decision is sought to be reviewed.

-[As amended by Supreme Court Order 07-8300-19, effective August 13, 2007.]
+[As amended by Supreme Court Order No. 07-8300-019, effective August 13, 2007; as amended by Supreme Court Order No. 17-8300-005, effective for all cases pending or filed on or after July 1, 2017.]